READ THIS !!! – Passing your Driving Test (PDA) #drivingtest

 So how do you get the best “bang for your buck” from driving lessons?
 The answer is to train the parent properly in the first instance!

-ILUKA Driving School offers Train the Trainer sessions to reacquaint parents with the way that they should have been driving for all those years and allow them to pass on correct driving advice to their children.
-These sessions are basically a “cook’s tour” of the Joondalup test area highlighting areas of interest and tricks and traps for the unwary.
+ILUKA Driving School offers 90 minute Train the Parent sessions to reacquaint parents with the way that they should have been driving for all those years and allow them to pass on correct driving advice to their children.
+These sessions are basically a guided tour of the Joondalup test area highlighting areas of interest and tricks and traps for the unwary.
 The parking exercises are also demonstrated, road rules emphasised and the format of the driving test explained.

 Parents are not expected to drive but to merely come along as a passenger so that they can take in as much information as possible.

-For a relatively small investment of $110 for two hours, parents can equip themselves with much of the required knowledge to teach their child properly and potentially save a bundle of money in the process.
+For a relatively small outlay of $100 for 90 minutes, parents can equip themselves with much of the required knowledge of how to teach their child properly and where exactly they should take them driving in Joondalup – potentially saving a bundle of money in the process.

 So why do we offer this service if it potentially costs us business?
 Because it means that you hand us over a better driver when you come back and ask us to polish your child’s driving prior to the PDA, but more importantly it means that your child will be a safer driver when they get through the PDA.
 We can refine their skills rather than going back to basics.

-Remember, each time a candidate fails the PDA the additional cost of resitting the test through a driving school along with the Department of Transport’s re-sit fee can in many cases exceed $200, or even $250 with some of the more expensive schools.
-Not to mention the current 6 month wait on PDA re-bookings!
+Remember that each time a candidate fails the PDA, the additional cost of resitting the test through a driving school, along with the Department of Transport’s $93.40 re-sit fee will in most cases considerably exceed $200, and can be even as high as $292 with some of the more expensive driving lesson options!
+Go through that process a few times and it will put a sizeable dent in your bank balance!
+Not to mention the potential long delays in getting another suitable PDA booking date/time!

-Be proactive and book a Train the Trainer session today!
+Be proactive and book a Train the Parent session!